cloudmesh/classes/docs/source/assignments.rst

       - What is Big Data?
       - Why is Big Data interesting to me?
-(Summarize and/or contrast positions in the discussion list)
-      - Why is Big Data uninteresting to me?
-(Summarize and/or contrast positions in the discussion list)
+(Summarize and/or contrast positions in the discussion list.
+This is not just your position.
+See our note bellow.)
       - What limitations does Big Data Analytics have?
       - If you work in a team please also discuss different positions if there are any.
 Make sure the work is shared and no academic honesty policy has been violated.

+      Please note that a discussion took place on the discussion list that you need to analyze.
+It is important that you summarize the position and identify a mechanism to evaluate the students responses.
+THis could be augmented by classifications and statistics.
+It is allowable to include them as figures in the paper.

+      How to submit the paper will be explained after all or most students are in the discussion list.
+We anticipate this to be explained in the second week of the semester.

 ----------------------------------------------------------------------

 Week 2